Spring Temple Buddha: Description

 Taking into account the 25 m pedestal/building atop which it is placed, the monument has a total height of 153 m.
-As of October 2008, the hill on which the statue stands is being reshaped to form two further pedestals, the upper one being 15 m tall.
+As of October 2008, the hill on which the statue stands was reshaped to form two further pedestals, the upper one being 15 m tall.
 The total height of the monument is now said to be 208 m.

-The project as a whole was estimated to cost around $55 million, $18 million of which was to be spent on the statue.
+The overall project was estimated to cost about US$55 million, with US$18 million allocated to the statue itself.
 It was originally estimated to consist of 1,100 pieces of copper cast, with a total weight of 1,000 tonnes.

 The Spring Temple Buddha derives its name from the nearby Tianrui hot spring, whose water, at 60 C, is renowned in the area for its curative properties.
-The Foquan Temple, built during the Tang dynasty, houses the Bell of Good Luck, placed on top of Dragon Head peak.
+The Foquan Temple, built during the Tang dynasty, houses the Bell of Good Luck, placed on top of the Dragon Head peak.
 This bronze bell weighs 116 tonnes.

-Inscribed within the statue's chest is a small reverse swastika (sauwastika).
+Inscribed within the statue's chest is a small swastika, the ancient Indian symbol of good fortune.